Skip to content

 2 min read

 Research from the Boston Consulting Group found that 46% of people would rather give up one of their days off than give up their smartphone.
 And more people are working remotely than ever before, with over 70% of people globally doing so at least one day a week.
-Clearly, we’re living in a tech-dominated digital age, where we can connect immediately with whatever or whomever we want, whenever we want.
-Just as in our personal lives, innovative technology is continuously growing in our business lives and changing the ways we interact with our teams.
-Help your leaders and teams ensure those personal touches aren’t lost as their virtual interactions increase.
+We’re living in a tech-dominated digital age, where we can connect immediately with whatever or whomever we want, whenever we want.

 Ask all meeting attendees to use webcam

 Nearly every computer or laptop offers the option to use webcam.
 So do it.
-It’s proven to keep us more engaged with one another, increase virtual presence, and decrease multitasking.
+It’s proven to keep us more engaged with one another, increase executive presence, and decrease multitasking.
 Think about it: if people can see each other’s facial expressions, unique mannerisms, and gestures as they’re talking, it’s much more similar to an in-person meeting.
-It adds another layer of connection—through visuals—to the otherwise one-sided interaction, making it easier for an audience to hear the speaker’s message.

 Check in before getting to business

 It’s easy to forgo a pre-meeting check-in when there’s a laundry list of agenda items.
 But small things like this make a difference in employee engagement and personal connections.
 If your managers were to walk into a conference room with their team, they’d likely make small talk with them for a few minutes before the meeting began.
-Have them use a check-in to recreate this small talk connection with their virtual team members—even if it feels like a time-waster, it will connect your leaders to their teams’ lives outside of work, driving that crucial engagement and connection.

 Make written communication as clear as possible